 Chris Christie, the conservative GOP Governor of New Jersey who made national headlines less than a month ago for ordering residents to “get the hell off the beach” or risk injury to themselves or others during Hurricane Irene, is said to be reconsidering a run for the GOP presidential nomination.

 If Christie does run, it would be a 180-degree turn from his former position.
-The 49-year-old governor has repeatedly denied any Oval Office ambitions.
-Christie would be the sixth governor or former governor to throw his hat in the GOP presidential ring.
+The 50-year-old governor has repeatedly denied any Oval Office ambitions.
+QUOTE HERE TK Christie would be the sixth governor or former governor to throw his hat in the GOP presidential ring.

 How He Tackled Irene This Summer

-As hurricane floodwaters rose in New Jersey during Hurricane Irene, so did Christie’s national profile.
-Jacket off and sweating under the sun, the governor mingled with the stricken, let them weep on shoulder, felt their pain – and sounded off relentlessly about the need for disaster relief from the federal government.
+As hurricane floodwaters rose in New Jersey during Hurricane Irene, so did the national profile of Governor Chris Christie.
+Jacket off and sweating under the sun, the then-49-year-old governor mingled with the stricken, let them weep on shoulder, felt their pain – and sounded off relentlessly about the need for disaster relief from the federal government.

 His efforts, and his presence, struck a chord, not just with local residents but also with political strategists.
 “Christie [has] handled the hurricane crisis perfectly,” Ron Bonjean, a Republican strategist, told The Fiscal Times.
 “It only serves to help him should he run for higher office.
 He is viewed by many in the GOP as a leader who could defeat President Obama in 2012.”